-Congratulations: You have done the research, the best windows for your home, and have chosen a window contractor after sifting through three or four estimates.
+Congratulations: You have done the research, selected the best windows for your home, and have chosen a window contractor after sifting through three or four estimates.
 Now it’s time to make your choice official and sign a contract with that window contractor, meaning it’s time to negotiate the cost of your final project price.

 Jump to content: